It’s all the same lamps, so the only difference between different manufacturer’s clinical phototherapy machines is cosmetic appearance.

 Phototherapy Dose Curves Compared to Skin Photoadaptation

-The ideal treatment plan (green line) is one that is close to the erythemal threshold (dashed line) at all times, neither overdosing (red line), which can cause severe patient discomfort, nor underdosing (blue line), which can be ineffective, and can needlessly increase lifetime UV exposure.
+The ideal treatment plan (green line) is one that is close to the erythemal threshold (dashed line) at all times, neither overdosing (orange line), which can cause severe patient discomfort, nor underdosing (blue line), which can be ineffective, and can needlessly increase lifetime UV exposure.
 This chart was extrapolated from the most current clinical literature1,2 comparing phototherapy dosing regimes.

 Some benefits of integrated dosimetry can include:

 - Faster clearing

 - Less risk of burning

 - Lower long term side effect risks